DataDog/documentation/content/en/monitors/notify/variables.md

 ### Dynamic handles

-Use [tag variables](#attribute-and-tag-variables) to dynamically build notification handles and route notifications to the team or service that makes the most sense based on the type of issue detected by your monitor.
+Use [tag variables](#attribute-and-tag-variables) to dynamically build notification handles and route notifications to the right team or service based on the type of issue detected by your monitor.

 **Example**: If your monitor queries a metric and groups it by a `service` tag, you can have your notifications routed to different Slack channels depending on the failing service: